JuliaPalacios/Covid19_Analyses/todo/README.md

 8. MCCT / Average Phylogenies.
 We need a script that automatically generates the MCCT with TreeAnnotator from *.trees file output from BEAST.
 9. Preferential Sampling.
 It would be great to accompany all Ne estimations with BNPR_PS.
 10. We want to segment genomic regions to see if we can detect some signatures of selection.
 I would start with USA data only and compare estimations along the genome.
+   - Jaehee
 11. Comparative Analyses.
 Can we compare with other Coronavirus data?
 What is available in Gisaid?
+   - Jaehee
 12. Surveillance.
 We want to relate our Ne estimates with actual number of infections.
 Can someone download a good source of surveillance data?
 Number of positive and negative tests, number of reported cases, number of hospitalizations?
 We want a script that compares Ne estimates to surveillance data per country.
+   - Jaehee
+13. Inference of recombination rate and detection of recombination events.
+   - Jaehee